 Why is my ceremony in London when I studied elsewhere?

 We host the ceremonies in London as this is the most central location for all students, guests and volunteers who help run the day.
-The O2 and Barbican are also an appropriate sized venue for us to accommodate a larger number of students, additional guests and the formalities such as gowning.
+The Barbican is also an appropriate sized venue for us to accommodate a larger number of students, additional guests and the formalities such as gowning.

 We have hosted a separate ceremony for campuses north of London previously but this was not well attended and we had more students requesting a London ceremony than a venue nearer where they studied.